parker-group/Kinshasa_EO/OVERVIEW_KinshasaEO.md

-# 🌍 Overview of Remote Sensing and Environmental Data Processing – Kinshasa EO
+# 🌍 Overview of Earth Observation data processing for Kinshasa, DRC

 This project integrates satellite remote sensing and weather station data for Kinshasa, Democratic Republic of Congo, to support spatiotemporal analyses of environmental conditions relevant to health.